How to Keep Your Dog Safe From Heatstroke This Summer

 What if I see a pet in distress?

-Some states prohibit leaving dogs unattended in vehicles, yet it is still a common sight.
+Some states prohibit leaving dogs unattended in vehicles, but it is still a common sight.
 Since each state and local governments have different laws, if you do happen to see a pet in distress, you can call the local animal control agency, police, or 911 for assistance.
 Any police officer, humane officer, or animal control officer is authorized to take all steps necessary to remove an animal from an unattended car.

 Are there any first aid measures I can take for a dog with heatstroke?